shubhamchaubey-js/shubhamchaubey-js/README.md

 - 👋 Hi, I’m @shubhamchaubey-js
 - 👀 I’m interested in ...
-Be a good programmer
+Coding
 - 🌱 I’m currently learning ...
 HTML, Css, Js, React
 - 💞️ I’m looking to collaborate on ...
 Companies
 - 📫 How to reach me ...
 Email- ravanshubham30@gmail.com
 - 😄 Pronouns: ...
 Sir Shubham
 - ⚡ Fun fact: ...
-I'm intresting
+I'm intresting in Chess

 <!---
 shubhamchaubey-js/shubhamchaubey-js is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.